 Enabler: NPI (Atlanta, www.npifinancial.com)

 Project: NPI uncovered specific areas of overspending including service selection (sub-optimal use of X-day shipping), unnecessary dimensional weight fees, potential credits, alternate regional carrier options, and carrier rate reduction targets.

 Enabler: Oz Development (Westboro, Mass., www.ozdevelopment.com)

 Customer: Freeflow Wines

-Project: Provide visibility, scalability and automation to meet growth.
-It has 150 wine growing partners and 350 SKUs serving 43 states and 180 distributors.
+Project: Provide the visibility, scalability, and automation they needed to meet growth.
+They have 150 wine growing partners, 350 SKUs, serving 43 states and 180 distributors.

 Enabler: Performance Consulting Associates (Duluth, Ga., www.pcaconsulting.com)

 Customer: Global biotech company